barabasz/guidelines/README.md

 These notes define how Large Language Models (LLMs) should apply this repository.
 They do not restate definitions already given in §1–§5; LLMs MUST apply those definitions (Rule ID stability, canonical `TECH`/`CATEGORY` identifiers, `Scope`, `Rationale`, `Examples`, the absence of a `Status` field, and the required document structure) exactly as specified there, with no additional interpretation, invented formats, or inferred scope.

-- **Generating New Rule IDs**: When proposing a new rule, LLMs MUST use the `TECH-CATEGORY-NUMBER` format, reuse an existing canonical `TECH` and `CATEGORY` identifier whenever one accurately fits, and increment `NUMBER` in steps of 10 within the relevant `TECH-CATEGORY` combination unless instructed otherwise.
+- **Generating New Rule IDs**: When proposing a new rule, LLMs MUST use the `TECH-CATEGORY-NUMBER` format, reuse an existing canonical `TECH` and `CATEGORY` identifier whenever one accurately fits, and follow the numbering rules defined in §2.
 - **New Identifiers**: LLMs MUST NOT invent a new `TECH` or `CATEGORY` identifier, or an alternative spelling or alias for an existing one, unless explicitly asked to propose one.
 - **Consistency**: When generating or modifying guideline content, LLMs SHOULD keep it consistent with existing rules, categories, naming conventions, and formatting used elsewhere in the repository.